istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 ## The solution: egress traffic control

 To prevent the attacks described above, the egress traffic control must be applied.
 This means that all the egress traffic must be monitored and security policies must be enforced.
+You want to monitor every access to external services to be able to detect the attacks, possibly offline, even if you fail to prevent them in real time.
+You want to specify policies to limit access similar to the
+[Need to know](https://en.wikipedia.org/wiki/Need_to_know#In_computer_technology]) principle: only the applications that need to access external services should be allowed to access the external services they need.

 Let me present requirements for egress traffic control in the following section.

 ## Requirements for egress traffic control